 Also, the cost for fresh, delivered pet food can vary significantly depending on the size of your pet and the brand you choose.

 As a point of comparison, you’ll pay between $30 to $60 for thirty-pound bags of kibble (depending on the brand), which breaks down to about 120 cups of food or 50 to 60 days of food for a 60-pound dog.

 That’s between $15 to $30 per month of food, which is a small fraction of the cost of fresh pet food.

-Likewise, each of the brands we looked at is only available as an auto-ship delivery, with the exception of Spot & Tango, which is also sold in specialty stores throughout Manhattan.
+Likewise, each of the brands we looked at is only available as an auto-ship delivery, with the exception of Spot & Tango, which is also sold in specialty stores throughout the Northeast.

-Likewise, you can also buy NomNomNow variety packs without signing up for a recurring subscription.
+Likewise, you can also buy NomNomNow variety packs without signing up for a subscription.

-There’s a developing market of companies that promise to give your pet access to fresher ingredients while making it, so you only need to venture to the mailbox to access it.
+There’s a developing market of companies that promise to give your pet access to fresher ingredients and delivering it straight to your door.

-This means that NomNomNow has a lot of competition and it’s not necessarily the best option available.
-However, every animal is different, and your pet might prefer one brand of fresh food more than others.
+This means that NomNomNow has a lot of competition which is a good thing since every animal is different, and your pet might prefer one brand of fresh food more than others.

-Other reasons to consider NomNomNow over the competition include that it offers standard-sized variety packs as well as both dog and cat food.
+One reason to consider NomNomNow over the competition is that it offers standard-sized variety packs as well as both dog and cat food.
 This means you can use the brand as a one-stop-shop subscription if your home contains both canines and felines.